Remote education provision: information for parents

 Students are expected to engage with the live lessons, following their regular academy timetable.
-All lessons are recorded, so if students are unable to join the lesson live they are expected to access the work later via the recording.
+All live lessons are recorded, so if students are unable to join the lesson live they are expected to access the work later via the recording.

 Students are expected to participate in lessons, either through ‘unmuting’ during the lesson to ask and answer questions, use the chat function in Teams to ask and answer questions, respond to polls and questions in Teams and engage fully with any online platform work they are asked to complete.

 We ask that parents and carers, wherever possible, take an active approach in supporting your child including helping your child access the online platforms where necessary and helping your child maintain a routine.